chunshanl/DBFGM/README.md

   - MCMC_changepoint_DBFGM.R: MCMC algorithm of the proposed dynamic Bayesian functional graphical model.
 It is called by call_DBFGM.R.

 - sst.csv
   - The sea surface temperature data set.
 It is available on the [ERA5 website] (https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset).
+The processed data is also provided for convenience.

 ## Acknowledgements